2014 J. Lohr Vineyard Series Tower Road Petite Sirah

 Paso Robles AVA, San Luis Obispo County, California

-This dense wine opens up early with a splash-decant, and should develop in the bottle for up to 8 years.8 Years
+This dense and delicious wine will open up early with a splash-decant, and should develop in the bottle for up to 8 years.8 Years

 Pairs well with aromatic herbs and pan-seared meat dishes such as rosemary lamb chops with roasted fennel.